s6hib/Chore-Tracker-API/docs/concurrency.md

-    Database-->>PersonB: DELETE FROM roommate WHERE ID = :roommate_id RETURNING details Note over PersonA, PersonB: Sahib no longer exists in the roommate table PersonA->>Database: Attempt to insert bill_list entries, assigning $100 to each roommate Note over T1, T2: Carson (ID 2) no longer exists in the roommate table Database-->>PersonA: Error occurs when trying to create bill_list entry for Sahib Note over PersonA, PersonB: Transaction fails and inserting the bill is rolled back
+    Database-->>PersonB: DELETE FROM roommate WHERE ID = :roommate_id RETURNING details Note over PersonA, PersonB: Sahib no longer exists in the roommate table PersonA->>Database: Attempt to insert bill_list entries, assigning $100 to each roommate Database-->>PersonA: Error occurs when trying to create bill_list entry for Sahib Note over PersonA, PersonB: Transaction fails and inserting the bill is rolled back
 ```